Teaching Reading Fluency in Structured Literacy

 Building Fluency: Accuracy Comes First

-When working on rate, students should practice with texts they can already read with 95–98% accuracy, ensuring fluency grows without sacrificing understanding.
+When working on rate, students would practice with texts they can already read with 95–98% accuracy, ensuring fluency grows without sacrificing comprehension.

 Key Takeaway